kfkchau/logic-atlas/README.md

 ---

 © Kelvin Chau, 2025
-This work is part of the Logic Atlas system.
+This work is part of the Logic Atlas Framework.
 For attribution, citation, or inquiries, please refer to:
 🔗 [https://au.linkedin.com/in/kfkchau](https://au.linkedin.com/in/kfkchau)